 A ball also hit my Sword not an inch from my hand and tore the scabbard in my hand and bent the Sword to a right angle.
 The Bullets flew around us like a hail storm, but no thought of anything else but to go forward. — Second Lieutenant Christian K. Breneman, Company H, 47th Pennsylvania Volunteers (1862)

-A handsome, 5’8″ tall man at the dawn of one of the most divisive periods in his nation’s history, Christian K. Breneman was the kind of man who attracted attention and inspired others to greatness even though he, like most adults both young and old, had periodic moments of weakness at various times during his lifetime.
+A handsome, 5’8″-tall man at the dawn of one of the most divisive periods in his nation’s history, Christian K. Breneman was the kind of individual who attracted attention and inspired others to greatness even though he, like most adults, both young and old, had periodic moments of weakness.

 Before that decade was out, however, his ordered world would be dramatically altered—beginning with the death of his father, who was buried at the Landisville Mennonite Cemetery after passing away in Lancaster County on 4 February 1852.
 Slightly less than four years later, his mother was then also laid to rest at that same cemetery, having passed away on 28 January 1856.

 Following these twin tragedies, Christian Breneman struck out on his own, marrying Margaret Jane Zinn (1838-1930) sometime around 1858.
 A daughter of Eliza (Hartzell) Zinn and the late farmer and grist mill operator George Zinn, she had been born in the Borough of Newport in Perry County, Pennsylvania on 10 January 1838.
 In fairly short order, they greeted the arrival of daughter Ida.
 Born in 1859, she would later become a somewhat murky figure in history thanks to federal census takers who hurriedly entered her name on their rolls as “Addie” and “Leida.”
 Federal recordkeepers also periodically mangled the family’s surname, spelling it as “Brennan” or “Brenneman.”